 4. CONCLUSIONS

 In this paper, a novel hybrid modeling approach has been proposed to predict the energy consumption of a hydronic radiant slab system that incorporates the advantages of both RC and GGMR models.
 The hybrid approach involves using an output from one simplified RC model as an input to the GGMR.
 The proposed method was validated using measurements from a radiant slab system operating at Purdue University.
 According to the case study, the hybrid model significantly outperformed the RC and GGMR models in terms of prediction performance.
-The proposed hybrid model had a CVRMSE of 9.95 percent for hourly prediction (5.64 percent less than the RC alone and 12.6 percent less than GGMR alone), which clearly meets the criteria for ASHRAE Guideline 14.
+The proposed hybrid model had a CVRMSE of 6.43 percent (3.59 percent less than the RC-Model 3 and 8.05 percent less than the GGMR), which clearly meets the criteria for ASHRAE Guideline 14.
 In addition, it's worth noting that the case study makes use of a single onsite dataset source.
 In the future, we need to conduct additional case studies using a variety of data sources.

 ACKNOWLEDGEMENT

-This study was supported by the National Science Foundation Environmental Sustainability program under Grant No. 1929209.
+This study was supported by the National Science Foundation EPSCoR Research Infrastructure program under Grant No. 1929209.
 Any opinions, findings, and conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 REFERENCES

 Ahn, Byung-Cheon, and Jae-Yeob Song.
 2010.
 “Control Characteristics and Heating Performance Analysis of Automatic Thermostatic Valves for Radiant Slab Heating System in Residential Apartments.”
 Energy 35(4): 1615–24.